savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-demos/2fs-promises/README.md

 ## Overview :

-* You will review the use of Bluebird's PromisifyAll to modify the fs module to return promises
+* You will review the use of Bluebird's PromisifyAll which creates a version of the fs module API to return promises

-* You will use Bluebird's Promise.try() to wrap around a call to fs.readFileAsync and read the `./input.txt` file
+* You will review Bluebird's Promise.try() to wrap around a call to fs.readFileAsync and read the `./input.txt` file

 * Print the file contents to the terminal, if successful